Real Estate & the Built Environment

 The placement record for Burns School graduates has traditionally been very strong.
 Most of these jobs are a result of professor-industry contacts.
 Careers for students interested in Real Estate include acquisitions, real estate finance/underwriting, real estate development, investment fund/asset managers, property management, real estate appraisers, real estate asset management, real estate leasing, and transactions/brokerage.
 On the Construction Management side, careers include project management, corporate real estate, facilities management, and cost estimators.

-Bachelor of Arts in Business Administration Major
+Bachelor of Science in Business Administration Major

 Major Requirements